mattyizhengHe/mattyizhengHe.github.io/_pages/about.md

 I'm an undergraduate student at McGill University in Montreal, Canada, studying Cognitive Science and Applied Mathematics.
 I've been working with <a href='https://jzv.io'>Jacob Zavatone-Veth</a> and <a href='https://mila.quebec/en/directory/paul-masset'>Paul Masset</a> in <a href='https://massetlab.org'> Masset lab</a> on theoretical neuroscience.

 I'm interested in computational neuroscience and machine learning theory—particularly in the computational principles and implementations that underlie intellectual processes, in both artificial and biological systems.
-I've been receiving my training in applied math and computer science, including stochastic processes, numerical analysis, optimization, and machine learning.
+My training in applied mathematics and computer science includes stochastic processes, numerical analysis, optimization, and machine learning.

 You can find some of my notes, a collection of resources I found useful, and some random stuff on this website.